EPCCed/eidf-docs/docs/safe-haven-services/superdome-flex-tutorial/L4_parallelised_python_analysis.md

     x = da.random.random((10000, 10000), chunks=(1000, 1000))

     print(x)

     print(x.compute())

     print(x.sum())

     print(x.sum().compute())

-This should demonstrate that dask is both straight forward to implement simple parallelism, but also lazy in that it does not compute anything until you force it to with the .compute() function.
+This should demonstrate that dask is both straightforward to implement simple parallelism, but also lazy in that it does not compute anything until you force it to with the .compute() function.

 You can also try out dask DataFrames, using the following code: